Sucralose is over 600 times sweeter than sugar (1). And it has zero calories. But does this mean you should eat it?

 - Issues With Cooking

-Though studies have proven that sucralose is heat-stable, some sources say cooking with sucralose can produce toxic compounds called chloropropanols.
+Though studies have proven that sucralose is heat-stable, some sources say cooking with sucralose may produce toxic compounds called chloropropanols.

 - May Elevate Blood Sugar

-Of course, the risk of cancer posed by sugar and high-fructose corn syrup far outweighs the risk posed by sucralose – but though the chances are quite dim, sucralose may cause cancer in the long-term.
+Of course, the risk of cancer posed by sugar and high-fructose corn syrup outweigh the risk posed by sucralose – but though the chances are quite dim, sucralose may have an impact on cancer occurrence as well, although research does not prove that.

 The potential harm of sucralose is more psychological.
 Of course, biologically it is quite safe, which is why even the FDA has approved it.
-But from a psychological standpoint, we don’t recommend you get used to sucralose – or any artificial sweetener for that matter.
+But from a psychological standpoint, we don’t recommend you get used to relying on sucralose – or any artificial sweetener for that matter.
+These products are still artificial.
+And while they may help limit overall sugar intake, we should be consuming less artificial and processed foods whenever possible.

 Cut down on sugar.
 Go for more nutritious foods.
 Stay active.
 Feed your body and mind with the good stuff.
 That’s the best way to go.